Free Quilt Pattern

 I’m making this quilt in two color options, using the fabrics shown below:

-I am calling these colorways Pretty in Pink and Baby Boy Blue and am going to make one of each!
+These colorways are Pretty in Pink and Baby Boy Blue and am going to make one of each!
 Have fun choose your fabrics using the supply list below and quilt along with me!